AI Use Cases/Logistics

 Revenue & Operational Impact

-When a driver leaves mid-contract, you lose consistency on C-TPAT compliance, experience a 15-25% spike in failed delivery attempts on that lane, and incur recruitment and onboarding costs that compound across your fleet.
+When a driver leaves mid-contract, you lose consistency on C-TPAT compliance, failed delivery attempts climb on that lane, and recruitment and onboarding costs compound across your fleet.
 On-time delivery rate (OTDR) drops, customer pressure for real-time visibility intensifies, and expedited freight fills gaps at razor-thin margins.
-Turnover costs per driver run $8,000 - $15,000 when you factor in training, licensing, and lost productivity.
+Price one departure honestly - recruiting, licensing, training, and the weeks of lost productivity before the replacement runs the lane cleanly - then multiply by every driver who quit last year.
+That is the turnover bill.

 Why Generic Tools Fail